ivrylobs/ivrylobs.xyz/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-Edited by ivrylobs first time
+Edited by ivrylobs third attempt